Renewing your vows is all the rage in Celeb Land. Look at the recent vow renewal between...

 Our 2 marine biologists resident on Bawah and working for the Anambas Foundation have put together their top 5 must-see coral to look out for whilst diving/snorkelling around Bawah Reserve:

-A beautiful coral found in shallow waters, reef slopes and especially in lagoon reef habitats like Bawah.
-You can see why these are are often mistaken for anemones with their long flowing tentacles.
+A beautiful coral found in shallow waters, reef slopes, and especially in lagoon reef habitats like Bawah.
+You can see why these are often mistaken for anemones with their long flowing tentacles.

 Fun fact: The name Heliofungia comes from the Latin words helios (sun) and fungus (mushroom)

-Fun fact: Porites are often used in climate change studies because of their large colonies and the fact that they are able to grow for several hundred years.
+Fun fact: Porites are often used in climate change studies because of their large colonies and the fact that they can grow for several hundred years.

-Also known as the Elephant Skin Coral, Corduroy Coral and Castle Coral.
-They often have this crinkled/wrinked like appearance.
+Also known as the Elephant Skin Coral, Corduroy Coral, and Castle Coral.
+They often have this crinkled/wrinkled-like appearance.

 Fun fact: Named the bubble coral due to the way that the bubbles increase and decrease in size according to the amount of light available.